Back to Blogs

 How long is the MRCGP AKT Exam?

 Trainees have 3 hours and 10 minutes to answer 200 questions.
+This gives roughly 57 seconds to answer each question, but you’ll have a timer visible throughout the exam to monitor your progression.

 When Can I take the MRCGP AKT Exam?